 I can say that it hurts less when I read Jack Gilbert or Olivia Cronk or Mary Ruefle or Anne Carson or Rilke or Sappho.
 I can say that it hurts less when I think of the line "slowly across the grass comes the moon," and when I think of Cat Power singing about being one of the devil's daughters.
 It grows smaller when I look at Magritte's "The Banquet," and when I look at nothing, and when I dream, and when I wake up and hear someone's voice.
 Even if it's yours, and even if this is it.

-[Learn more about Kallie at kalliefalandays.com]The BEST SALES on Amazon NOW ]
+[Learn more about Kallie at kalliefalandays.com]Most INTERESTING FINDS on Amazon]